-Albritton testified that he formed the two companies because of workers' compensation insurance rates.
+Albritton testified that he formed the two companies only because of workers' compensation insurance rates.
 He said that the Northeast workers' compensation insurance company has special, higher rates for climbers.
 Albritton has a separate workers' compensation carrier for Jay's due to lower rates for ground workers.
 He wanted the separate company for the climbers so he would not have to pay higher rates for all of his employees.
-Albritton testified that Jay's is a sole proprietorship, although he wrongfully identified it as a company, and Northeast is a limited liability company.
+Albritton testified that Jay's is not a registered or legally incorporated company, although he wrongfully identified it as a company, and Northeast is a limited liability company.
 It is apparent that this was done with the full knowledge and acceptance of Liberty Mutual and First Comp.

-Albritton conducts all of his business for both companies from one location.
-Albritton owns all of the equipment, which is used by both companies.
+Albritton conducts all of his business from one location.
+Albritton owns all of the equipment, which is used by both supposed companies.
 He has a yellow page advertisement for Northeast, but not one for Jay's.
-He only has business cards for Jay's, with no telephone listing in the white or yellow pages.
-The telephone number on the card is the phone number of Northeast.
+For Jay's, he has no telephone listing in the white or yellow pages.
+The telephone number on a card for Jay's is the same phone number of Northeast.
 (Gen. Ex.
 18) No other listings in the yellow pages of similar businesses are separated into two entities.
 Id.